Clicky

 Thermaltake Contac Silent 12 Noise Graph

-At 500RPM speed, the decibels level is 18dbA which is not great.
+At 500RPM speed, the decibel level is 18dbA which is not great.
 It should be around 15dbA at this slow speed.
 Similarly, at 1520RPM it is around 29dbA which is average and not too spectacular.
-As compared to the cooling performance, it’s noise performance is not good.
+As compared to the cooling performance, its noise performance is not good.
 I wonder if the fan speed range was over 2000RPM, how much noise would have been this fan making, 35dbA?

 XG-SILVER 1